abstractmath.org

 Example 3

 Referring to a group (or other mathematical structure) and its underlying set by the same name is a convention.
-This is an example of both synecdoche and context-sensitive.
+This is an example of synecdoche.

 Example 4

-Some conventions are pervasive among mathematicians but different conventions hold in other subjects that use mathematics.
+Some conventions are pervasive among mathematicians but different conventions hold in other subjects that use math

 Conventions may vary by country